razorbjc/Maya-Tools-2018/README.md

 <br>Also contains <b>smartDuplicate</b>, which can duplicate faces without adding history/garbage to the scene.

 <b>unsmooth.py</b>
 <br>Unsmooths geometry that has been smoothed, even without history.
-Works on quad-only geo that has not been edited since the smoothing. singular meshes only.
+Kind of like zBrush's 'Reconstruct SubDivision Levels".
+Works on quad-only geo that has not been edited since the smoothing.
+For singular meshes only and can be very slow for meshes with 10k+ polygons

 <b>uvui.py</b>
 <br>A custom UV toolset that allows access to the most commonly used tools.
 Includes better support for flipping UVs within the UDIM.